vycoder/portfolio/src/blogs/2018/weird-javascript.md

 ------
 ```

 `apply()` just unrolls its array arguments and provide it as the `targetFn`'s arguments.
-It doesn't seem useful at first glance but it's very convenient if you are doing some array manipulations and you want the result to be used as the arguments to a generic target function.
+It doesn't seem useful at first glance but it's very convenient if you are doing some array manipulations and you want the result to be used as arguments for a generic target function.

 ```javascript
 function someFrameworkTask = function(targetFn, targetOb, arrArgs) {